Skip to main content

 Sending notifications based on adherence and compliance metrics is a feature currently under development and planned to be released in the future.

-For such observations, you can define an archetype, called prototype, to act as a validator.
-For example, you could define a prototype to validate observations related to body temperature, verifying that the observation value is a number between 34 and 42 °C.
+For such detections, you can define an archetype, called prototype, to act as a validator.
+For example, you could define a prototype to validate detections related to body temperature, verifying that the detection value is a number between 34 and 42 °C.

 In the documentation, when you encounter any of the terms listed below, you should assume they have the described meaning, unless stated otherwise.